mariusz-schimke/GiGraph/README.md

     node.Attributes.Collection.Nullify("color");

     // the following wouldn't do the trick because it removes the attribute from the collection,
-    // so it wouldn't appear in the output DOT script at all
+    // so it wouldn't appear in the DOT output at all
     // node.Color = null;
 });
 ```